facebook/react/docs/docs/reference-react-component.md

 };
 ```

 We recommend using [Flow](https://flowtype.org/) when possible, to get compile-time typechecking instead of runtime typechecking.
+[Flow has built-in support for React](https://flowtype.org/docs/react.html) so it's easy to run static analysis on a React app.

 ### `setState(nextState, callback)`